 Login.gov monitors users, which includes the public, and government personnel to prevent fraud.
-Login.gov will use the following LexisNexis services: ThreatMetrix and FraudPoint.
-These services will monitor the Login.gov users via behavioral biometrics during the identity verification process to understand their behavior and to determine if a fraudulent participant is involved during this process.
-For more information on those monitoring services, please refer to the LexisNexis PIA (https://www.gsa.gov/reference/gsa-privacy-program/privacy-policy-for-nonfederal-systems).
+Login.gov uses third-party services that will monitor Login.gov users via behavioral biometrics25 during the identity verification process to understand their behavior and to determine if a fraudulent participant is involved during this process.
 Information required from the user to conduct this inspection is listed in Table 2.